icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng-lock](https://www.npmjs.com/package/ng-lock) - Angular decorator for lock a function and user interface while a task running.
 * [rx-computed](https://github.com/jscutlery/devkit/tree/main/packages/rx-computed) - The async RxJS-based version of signals' `computed()`.
 * [microwave](https://github.com/jscutlery/devkit/tree/main/packages/microwave) - Optimize Angular change detection effortlessly.
-* [falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs.
 * [ngx-device-detector](https://github.com/AhsanAyaz/ngx-device-detector) - An Angular v7+ library to detect the device, OS, and browser details.
 * [runtime-config-loader](https://github.com/pjlamb12/runtime-config-loader) - This is an Angular library that provides an easy way to load a configuration JSON file for runtime configuration.
 * [ng-polymorpheus](https://github.com/taiga-family/ng-polymorpheus) - Polymorpheus is a tiny library for polymorphic templates in Angular.